-Siphonaptera are better known as fleas.
-The Museum's collection is large and has great historical importance.
+The flea collection is large and of great historical importance.

-The Museum’s collection of fleas is estimated at 260,000 specimens, representing 73% of the 2,587 described species and subspecies of fleas including 925 primary types.
+The collection contains an estimated at 260,000 Siphonaptera specimens representing 73 per cent of the 2,587 described species and subspecies of fleas, including 925 primary types.

-The centre of the Museum’s collection is the Rothschild collection of Siphonaptera, given as a deed of gift in 1913.
+At the centre of the Siphonaptera collection is the Rothschild collection given to the Museum as a deed of gift in 1913.
 It was not registered as Museum property until 1923, when Charles Rothschild died.

 The seven volume Catalogue of the Rothschild Collection of Fleas was published by the British Museum of Natural History between 1953 and 1987.

 The siphonaptera collection is being digitised

 Important historical collections

 If you would like to use any specimens for research